nlivaic/DistributedSystems/README.md

   * Domain core decisions:
     * Log any decision made in the domain core.
 No need to log when you have basic CRUD logic, but do log when you have a more complex business logic.
 Log parameters that went into making the decision - info level.
     * Log exceptions - error level

+#### Correlated tracing

+* Allows operations to patch together logs from different services.
+* Write a query allowing the ops and QA teasm to find logs they need in the logging management system.